MicrosoftDocs/SupportArticles-docs/support/sql/performance/resolve-blocking-problems-caused-lock-escalation.md

     COMMIT TRAN;
     ```

   This query acquires and holds an IX lock on mytable for one hour.
 This prevents lock escalation on the table during that time.
-This batch does not modify any data or block other queries (unless the other query forces a table lock by using the TABLOCK hint or if an administrator has disabled page or row locks by using an `sp_indexoption` stored procedure).
+This batch does not modify any data or block other queries (unless the other query forces a table lock by using the TABLOCK hint or if an administrator has disabled page or row locks using [ALTER INDEX](/sql/t-sql/statements/alter-index-transact-sql)).

-- Eliminate lock escalation caused by lack of SARG-ability.
-For example a fairly simple query and that does not appear be touching many rows, or perhaps appears to be  touching just a single row, may may end up scanning an entire table/index.
-This may happen if there is a function on the left side in a WHERE clause; that is a function against one or more of the columns.
-Common examples include implicit conversion or explicit conversion, ISNULL(), a user-defined function with the column is passed as a parameter, or a computation on the column: `WHERE CONVERT(INT, column1) = @a` or `WHERE Column1*Column2 = 5`.
-In such cases, the underlying index against the column(s) cannot be utilized because all values must be retrieved first and passed to the function.
-This which leads to a scan of the entire table or index and results in acquisition of a large number of locks.
+- Eliminate lock escalation caused by lack of SARGability, a relational database term used to describe whether a query can use indexes for predicates and join columns.
+For more information on SARGability, see [Inside Design Guide Query Considerations](/sql/relational-databases/sql-server-index-design-guide#query-considerations).
+For example, a fairly simple query that does not appear to be requesting many rows — or perhaps just a single row — may still end up scanning an entire table/index.
+For example, if there is a function in a WHERE clause for filtering columns.
+Other examples that lack SARGability include implicit or explicit data type conversions, the ISNULL() system function, a user-defined function with the column is passed as a parameter, or a computation on the column, such as `WHERE CONVERT(INT, column1) = @a` or `WHERE Column1*Column2 = 5`.
+In such cases, the query cannot SEEK the nonclustered index even if it contains the appropriate columns because all column values must be retrieved first and passed to the function.
+This leads to a scan of the entire table or index and results in acquisition of a large number of locks.
 In such conditions SQL Server can reach the lock count escalation threshold.
-The solution is to avoid using functions against columns in the WHERE clause, in other words use SARG-able conditions.
+The solution is to avoid using functions against columns in the WHERE clause, ensuring SARGable conditions.

 ## Disable lock escalation